a327ex/emoji-merge/README.md

 end
 ```

 This is going through all characters in the text, and creating `emoji_character` objects for each one of them.
 Those objects are added to `text_roped_chain`'s `.characters` table, as well as to arena's `objects` container.
 Anything added to any of the containers in arena means that that object needs to be updated or deleted via the container.
-In general this happens for objects that are colliders so that their references in the physics engine get destroyed automatically when the container is destroyed, and `emoji_character` objects are colliders so they need to be in a container.
+In general this happens for objects that are colliders so that their references in the physics engine get destroyed automatically when the container is destroyed, and `emoji_character` objects are colliders so they should be in a container.

 Next block: